-Whether it be by SCUBA diving or using an ROV, the time available for underwater operations is always very limited, either because of decompression sickness (DCS) risks or for the costs associated with support vessels and personnel needed for remote operations offshore.
+Whether by SCUBA diving or using an ROV, the time available for underwater operations is always limited, either because of decompression sickness (DCS) risks or the costs associated with support vessels and personnel needed for remote operations offshore.
 Therefore, underwater virtual environments envisaged in POSER can be used to optimize the design of image acquisition operations and train different aspects of underwater photogrammetry.
-Depending on the application field and the main goal of the photogrammetric survey, POSER will be used to simulate the different characteristics and the associated environmental challenges.
-For example, in monitoring the growth and health of coral reefs, practitioners would need to plan an appropriate ground sample distance fulfilling fulfillthe ecological analyses as well as design a proper camera network acquisition.
-Indeed, depending on the shape of the corals, aerial like nadir looking image acquisitions may not be enough to fully model the 3D structural complexity of the reef.(e.g., branching corals SHOW DIFFERENT CORAL EXAMPLES SMITHSONIAN?).
-We may add an example of a modeled reef.
+Depending on the application field and the main goal of the photogrammetric survey, POSER will be used to simulate the different case studies and the associated environmental challenges.
+For example, in monitoring the growth and health of coral reefs, practitioners would need to plan an appropriate ground sample distance to fulfil the ecological analyses and design a proper camera network acquisition.
+Indeed, depending on the shape of the corals, standard aerial-like nadir-looking imaging networks may not be enough to fully model the 3D structural complexity of some coral species (Figure 3).

-In underwater archaeological excavations …here some text with relevant challenges…